 Revenue cycle management (RCM) refers to the financial process of tracking patient care from registration through final payment.
 It includes insurance verification, claims submission, denial management, and collections.
 Integrated practice management software improves RCM by connecting clinical documentation directly to billing, which reduces errors and speeds up reimbursement.

-Integrated systems verify insurance eligibility automatically when a patient books an appointment, catching coverage issues before the visit occurs.
+Integrated systems keep scheduling, records, and billing in one place, so staff can review coverage details and catch issues before the visit occurs.
 Clinical notes link directly to billing codes, reducing the manual entry errors that are a leading cause of claim denials.
 When denials do happen, integrated platforms make it easier to identify the error and resubmit the claim quickly.

-HIPAA compliance is a baseline requirement for any software handling patient health information in the US market.
+Strong data security is a baseline requirement for any software handling patient health information.
 When evaluating vendors, look for features like encrypted data storage, role-based access controls, and audit trails that record who accessed or changed patient records.
-Medesk is built with data security standards in mind to help practices meet their compliance obligations.
+Medesk is built with strong data-security standards in mind to help protect patient information.

 Implementation timelines depend on the size and complexity of your practice.
 Smaller clinics can often be up and running within a few weeks, while larger multi-location practices may take two to three months.
 Most modern vendors include data migration support and guided onboarding as part of the setup process.